awwx/meteor-wiki/Getting-Started-with-Auth.md

 ## Getting Started

 ### Adding Accounts to your app
+1. [Get Meteor running from a git checkout](https://github.com/meteor/meteor#slow-start-for-developers).
+Checkout the `auth` branch.
-1. Run `PATH_TO_CHECKOUT/meteor add accounts-ui`
+2. Run `PATH_TO_CHECKOUT/meteor add accounts-ui`
-2. Add `{{> loginButtons}}` somewhere in your app.
+3. Add `{{> loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.
-3. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook`)
+4. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook`)
-4. Turn off default mutators or wrap them to check permissions (here's [what we did for todos](https://github.com/meteor/meteor/blob/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f/examples/todos/server/access_control.js))
+5. Turn off default mutators or wrap them to check permissions (here's [what we did for todos](https://github.com/meteor/meteor/blob/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f/examples/todos/server/access_control.js))
-5. You probably want to turn off autopublish (if you want to control which users see which data)
+6. You probably want to turn off autopublish (if you want to control which users see which data)

 ### Updates to the API
 #### Basics